SolaceLabs/solace-slack-app/README.md

 --------
 ## Installing the Solace PubSub+ Event Portal integration for Slack
 ### Requirements
-This app supports access to Solace PubSub+ Event Portal using via Slack.
-You must have a Solace PubSub+ Cloud subscription and an API tokens with the following permissions.
+This app supports access to Solace PubSub+ Event Portal using Slack.
+You must have a Solace PubSub+ Cloud subscription and an API token with the following permissions.

-To generate a token, Click on the User icon at the bottom of the sidebar and choose _Token Management_
+To generate a token, click on the User icon at the bottom of the sidebar and choose _Token Management_

 <p align="center"><img width="450" alt="auth" src="images/token-management.jpg"></p>